-A resident of Lexington since 1994, it was a mix of the town’s lifestyle and architecture that drew Bill to real estate as a second career in 2001, via the DeWolfe brokerage (later bought out by Coldwell Banker).
+A resident of Lexington since 1994, it was a mix of the town’s lifestyle and architecture that drew Bill to real estate as a second career in 2001.

-In 2005, Bill formed a listing and marketing partnership with John Tse at Hammond Residential Real Estate.
-As of December, 2012, the partners are honored to be part of William Raveis Real Estate.
+In 2005, Bill formed a listing and marketing partnership with John Tse.
 As a listing and marketing team, they are consistent top producers and often the top team in Lexington.
-Janovitz and Tse list and sell in most western suburbs and cities, from Cambridge outward along Routes 2 and 128.
-The team is also pleased that they have also become regarded as the top specialists for Mid-Century-Modernist houses in Boston’s western suburbs.
-In fact, they receive calls from sellers of these homes from all over Ne England and from interested buyers literally from around the world.
-But they are well-versed in all architectural styles and price ranges, from modest capes to new construction.
+Janovitz & Tse list and sell in most western suburbs and cities, from Cambridge outward along Routes 2 and 128.
+The team is also pleased that they are regarded as the top specialists for Mid-Century-Modernist houses in Boston’s western suburbs.
+They receive calls from sellers of these homes from all over New England and from interested buyers around the world.
+But they are well-versed in all architectural styles and price ranges, from modest Capes to new construction.

-Bill’s extracurricular interests include music (naturally), and he is a published author (The Rolling Stones: Exile on Main Street, Continuum Books ; It’s Only Rock ‘n’ Roll: 50 Tracks That Tell the Story of the Rolling Stones, St. Martin’s Press ).
-He loves literature, film, time with his family, and cycling (loves the Minuteman Bikeway that runs the entire length of Lexington).
-He also wrote a blog about real estate for Boston Magazine’s revamped “Boston Daily” web site.
+Bill’s extracurricular interests include music (naturally), and he is a published author.
+His most recent book is Leon Russell: The Master of Space and Time’s Journey Through Rock & Roll History, Hachette Books .
+Other books include The Rolling Stones: Exile on Main Street, Bloomsbury Books , and Rocks Off: 50 Tracks That Tell the Story of the Rolling Stones, St. Martin’s Press .
+He enjoys books, film, time with his family, and cycling (he loves the Minuteman Bikeway that runs the entire length of Lexington).
+He also wrote a blog about real estate for Boston Magazine’s revamped “Boston Daily” website.

-Bill is deeply involved as a founder and current board member of the 11-year-running Hot Stove Cool Music benefit for the Foundation To Be Named Later (part of the Red Sox Foundation).
-Hosted by Baseball Hall of Famer, Peter Gammons; Red Sox General Manager, Theo Epstein; and actor, Mike O’Malley, this highly successful event has contributed many hundreds of thousands of dollars yearly to local youth and homeless-related services such as the Home for Little Wanderers, Horizons for Homeless Children, and the Red Sox Scholars.
+Bill is deeply involved as a team member and co-organizer of the bi-annual Hot Stove Cool Music benefit for the Foundation To Be Named Later.
+Commencing in 2001 and usually hosted by Baseball Hall of Famer Peter Gammons, Red Sox General Manager Theo Epstein, and actor Mike O’Malley, this highly successful event has contributed many hundreds of thousands of dollars yearly to local youth and homeless-related services such as the Home for Little Wanderers, Horizons for Homeless Children, and the Red Sox Scholars and Peter Gammons Scholars.

 For more information about Bill’s musical and other interests, please visit: